MS-DOS and Windows command line robocopy command

-The robocopy.exe command is an external command that is available in the below Microsoft operating systems.
+Robocopy is an external command that is available for the following Microsoft operating systems as robocopy.exe.

 ROBOCOPY source destination [file [file]...] [options]